MartinBradbury/walking-the-wainwrights/README.md

 ### User requirements and expectations

-- Access to my Detailed Routes, videos and Images: Users expect to find information on my detailed routes taken as I endevour to summit all the Wainwright.
+- Access to my Detailed Routes, videos and Images: Users expect to find information on my detailed routes taken as I endeavour to summit all the Wainwright.
 - Interactive Features: Users anticipate interactive features such as a map of my routes, video of each route and images taken along the way.
 Each Wainwright I have completed is listed with its details, and its rank in terms of height.
 - Community Engagement: Users look forward to engaging with the community through features like message boards, and the ability to upload their own images and experiences.
 This fosters a sense of community and encourages sharing of personal stories and routes.
 - Educational Content: Users appreciate educational content that provides insights into the wainwrights I have completed.